flindwall/chicago-food-inspections/README.md

 - Import data set through downloaded CSV from [Chicago Data Portal](https://data.cityofchicago.org/Health-Human-Services/Food-Inspections/4ijn-s7e5)

--
+- Clean data set to drop columns not relevant to analysis

+- Convert Inspection Date to datetime object

+- Rename values in Inspection Date columns

+- Streamline misspellings for Chicago and drop NaN values

+- Analyze data for trends or correlations between risk types and results

-- Using Leaflet, create a map that plots restaurants inspected in the year 2022 in the city of Chicago, based on their longitude and latitude
+- Use Leaflet to create a map that plots restaurants inspected in the year 2022 in the city of Chicago, based on their longitude and latitude
     - Data markers reflect the name, address, risk score and results.

 ![App Screenshot](insert photo of our map)